Responsible use of AI in Textkernel solution

 Searching and matching

-This extracted and enriched knowledge is a very powerful tool for searching and matching.
+This extracted and enriched knowledge is a very powerful tool for sourcing and matching.
 For example, understanding a document allows us to search only on professional skills instead of keyword matching on the entire document; or we can search on normalized job titles so we can find the candidate no matter how she/he expressed their job titles.
 This leads to a more accurate search.
 Another example is that we can search on inferred information (e.g. the experience level for a candidate, even though that experience level was not explicitly mentioned in their profile).
 Enrichment is useful not only for documents but also for search queries.
 For example, we can add synonyms or related terms to the search query.

 Knowing all qualifications of candidates and all the requirements for job postings allows us to automate one more step: matching.
 To achieve this, we automatically generate a search query given an input document.
 Let’s say we want to match all suitable candidates for a given job, the search query will contain all required and desired criteria for that vacancy.
 Each criterion will have its own appropriate weight to optimize the quality of the result set of the query.